Everything You Need To Know About Online Therapy and Insurance

 When you schedule an in-office therapy session with your chosen provider, you may be asked to wait a few days or weeks.
 Some providers have waiting lists, whereas others may take time to get you on the schedule with other clients.

-During your initial consultation, your therapist may ask you leading questions about your lifestyle, symptoms, and health history and have you complete questionnaires for their records.
+During your initial consultation, your therapist may ask you questions about your lifestyle, symptoms, and health history and have you complete questionnaires for their records.
 They might also describe their approach and start to develop a treatment plan unique to your needs.
 Some therapists diagnose clients after a few sessions, whereas others may avoid diagnosis to focus on treatment.

 The two of you can work together to develop a treatment plan comprising realistic goals and sessions that fit your current lifestyle.
 Your therapist may suggest incorporating various types of therapy and strategies into your treatment plan.
 When you agree on a plan for future sessions, you can decide whether to keep sessions in person or online and set future appointments.
-Many in-office therapy sessions last between 45 minutes to an hour and are billed as an out-of-pocket expense or covered by behavioral health insurance.
+Many in-office therapy sessions last between 45 minutes to an hour and are billed as an out-of-pocket expense or covered by behavioral health insurance plans.

 How does online therapy work?